-Singapore offers some of the lowest individual tax rates in the world making it an ideal location for high-income earners.
-In this article, we will discuss the salient points about personal taxes in Singapore including:
+Singapore offers some of the lowest individual tax rates in the world, making it an ideal location for high-income earners.
+In this article, we will discuss salient points about personal taxes in Singapore including:

-- Singapore tax residents are taxed at a progressive rate ranging from 0%-22%
+- Singapore tax residents are taxed at a progressive rate of 0% to 22%

 - There are no taxes on capital gains, dividends or inheritance

 - With a few exception, foreign-sourced income is exempt from taxes levied by Singapore

 The amount of tax an individual must pay depends on his or her tax residency status.
 In Singapore, the following individuals are considered to be tax residents of the country: